tbarker/5X-Crypto-Security-Guide/README.md

 ### Safes

 #### Home Safe
 A safe place in (or very near) your home.
 Ideally a properly installed safe if you have time and money to install one.
 A hidden floor safe encased in concrete is a great investment if you have a lot of valuables to protect.
-But there's a huge variety of affordable options, including, wall safes, lock boxes, even fake wall sockets, plants, and books
+But there's a huge variety of affordable options, including wall safes, lock boxes, even fake wall sockets, plants, and books.

 Or, you could seal everything in a mason jar to bury on your land :)

 #### Desk Safes
 A safe place that is easy to access while working at a desk.
-A lock box or a draw safe.
-Something that can’t be taken or tampered without raising an alert.
-An office locker would do.
+A lock box or a desk drawer safe.
+Something that can't be taken or tampered with without raising an alert.
+An laptop or office locker would do.

 Ideally a place you can fix a hardware wallet to with a chain.
-If you can't chain an item in place, you can always AirTag the items and put them in a draw.
+If you can't chain an item in place, you can always AirTag the items and put them in a drawer.

 ## People